agustinsiles/movie-theater/README.md

 3) `npm i`
 4) `npm start`
 And that's it!
 A new tab in your browser should automatically be opened with the app.
 But in case it doesn't, simple go to [http://localhost:3000](http://localhost:3000)

+## Technical details
+The app has been created using `create-react-app` with React's latest version as of 05/09/2021.
+It uses only functional components with hooks and Redux to manage state.